-"Azerbaijan Innovation House" was established on 19 February 2020, in Silicon Valley, United States.
+"Azerbaijan Innovation House" was established on February 19, 2020, in Silicon Valley in the United States.

-The mission of the "Azerbaijan Innovation House" is to be close to the center of innovation and technological development, to bring together Azerbaijanis living in Silicon Valley who work in innovative technology industries, to help local startups enter the American market, as well as to establish close ties with Azerbaijani Tech Diaspora.
+The mission of "Azerbaijan Innovation House" is to be close to the center of innovation and technological development, to bring together Azerbaijanis living in Silicon Valley that work in innovative technology industries, to help local startups enter the American market, as well as to establish close ties with the Azerbaijani Tech Diaspora.

-"Azerbaijan Innovation House" connects the startup ecosystem of Azerbaijan with Silicon Valley and helps Azerbaijani startups to expand their products and services to the American market, get into the acceleration program in Silicon Valley, as well as to raise investment in the US.
+"Azerbaijan Innovation House" connects the startup ecosystem of Azerbaijan with Silicon Valley and helps Azerbaijani startups to expand their products and services to the American market, get into the acceleration program in Silicon Valley as well as raise investment in the US.

-Another function of "Azerbaijan Innovation House" is to strengthen relationships with Azerbaijani "Tech Diaspora" in Silicon Valley and to help them contribute to the Azerbaijani startup ecosystem.
+Another function of "Azerbaijan Innovation House" is to strengthen relationship with the Azerbaijani "Tech Diaspora" in Silicon Valley and to help them contribute to the Azerbaijani startup ecosystem.